-A genetic reserve is a population of fish maintained under wild or hatchery circumstances to preserve the genetic diversity of a declining population.
-If extinction of a local population does occur, and subsequently conditions are again made suitable for bull trout, the reserve represents the most appropriate source for restoration attempts (Strategy 3).
+A genetic reserve is a stock of fish maintained under wild or hatchery circumstances to preserve the genetic diversity of a declining population.
+If extinction of a local stock does occur, and subsequently conditions are again made suitable for bull trout, the reserve represents the most appropriate source for restoration attempts (Strategy 3).
 Much of the difficulty involved in the potential use of this strategy concerns selection of the appropriate level at which to implement it.
 Everyone agrees that it should be employed to save the species (e.g. California condors, black-footed ferrets).
-However, there is less agreement on whether the strategy should be employed at the stock or strain level, and even less concurrence at the watershed level.
+There is less agreement on whether the strategy should be employed at the stock level.

 The general view of the Scientific Group is that establishment of a genetic reserve would be a viable restoration strategy when trend data indicate a declining population, and extinction of a regionally important stock appears imminent.
-A feeling of imminent extinction would exist when the causes of decline are unknown or, if known, extinction is perceived likely to occur before there is enough time for positive response to remedial actions.
+A feeling of imminent extinction would exist when the causes of decline are unknown or, if known, extinction is likely to occur before there is enough time for positive response to remedial actions.
 Such decisions must include a careful analysis of trend data, genetic uniqueness, phenotypic (appearance) and behavioral aspects, and habitat considerations.